← Back to ResourcesBreed Guides

 Basic technique:

-4. Continue pressure until urine flow stops
+4. Keep pressure on until urine flow stops

 What physiotherapy and rehab does my Dachshund need post-IVDD?